• Skip to primary navigation

 Are Leeks the same as green onions?

 Being as it is from the onion family, leeks hold many of the same health benefits as other allium vegetables.
-Their unique combination of flavonoids and sulfur-containing nutrients, these vegetables belong in your diet on a regular basis.
+With their unique combination of flavonoids and sulfur-containing nutrients, these vegetables belong in your diet on a regular basis.
 There's research evidence for including at least one serving of an allium vegetable in your meal plan every day.

 And they taste good too!